isaacmeza/power_simulations/README.md

 $$(X,Y)\sim F$$

+where $F$ is a very general distribution and can be as complex as desired.

 Given this synthetic data, together with an identification method we will estimate the parameters of interest of the model and compute its power.
 For instance, we might use a linear conditional mean model: